ClearBlade/model-management-ipm/README.md

 ### Portals

 `model-management`: Where you'll see the Models, Jobs, and Pipelines Tabs.
+You can see a preview of its page [here](resources/pipelines-page.png)

 ### Edges